Doug Bandow: Views on Russia and Ukraine

 Since the start of the Russian war against Ukraine, Bandow authored opinion pieces on why the U.S. should not help Ukraine against Russia.
 Bandow's current non-interventionist stance regarding Ukraine differs from his own position in 2003, when he questioned the favorable treatment of a hostile Russia at the expense of a friendly Ukraine: "But why not adopt a similar approach to Ukraine, the second-largest piece of the former Soviet Union, which has generally backed America?
 Especially since there are powerful forces pushing Kiev towards Russia's orbit."
+In July 2024 he signed an open letter against inviting Ukraine into NATO.